How to build a successful cloud migration testing strategy

 The translation phase is about ensuring your legacy SQL scripts are rewritten to function correctly with the new system.
 It’s an important part of a successful data migration, but isn’t as immediate a concern as the migration and validation.
 But if you have hundreds of scripts, is that something you’ll want to do manually?
 It’s much better to use a modern, automated translation tool like the one supported by Datafold and then use automation to test the new scripts’ functionality.

 Then there’s the validation phase: the most tedious and difficult part of any migration.
 You’re going to need to validate that the move was successful—more importantly, you need to prove to stakeholders that their vital data is unchanged between systems.
-Did you actually move everything?
-Is the data intact?
-Did your unicode entities get messed up in the process?
-Are your most important data consumers getting data back in the way they used to?
+Questions like these need answers:

 *There are often tables that are unused in a legacy system and should be deprecated/not migrated to your new system.
 Column-level lineage paired with usage data can be an effective means of identifying unused/non-queried tables in your data warehouse.